SebastianGlavind/PhD-study/README.md

 # PhD study

 This repository contains some toolboxes and code examples developed during my PhD study at Aalborg University.
 Its main purpose is to support my PhD thesis, but it also contains some tutorials developed for teaching on related topics.
-The links below display the tutorials via [nbviewer](https://nbviewer.jupyter.org/) to ensure a proper rendering of formulas.
+The links below display the tutorials via [nbviewer](https://nbviewer.jupyter.org/) to ensure a proper rendering of the formulas.

 ## Bayesian networks